secblc/Blind-Croupier-Documentation/GameResultCheck[EN].md

 ## Step Two: Random Seeds

-Like we did in the Step One, use the corresponding `txHash` for the method `submitCrouiperSeedAsSignature`:
+Like we did in the Step One, use the corresponding `txHash` for the method `submitCrouiperSeedAsSignature` (or `CroupierSeedSubmitted` event).

 `https://kovan.etherscan.io/tx/0x0297d8b91e3cea22a3e862e5a146949840e40298c5971cd116fa104bc53352bd`